jorgeAndoni/FapespClassification/README.md

 ## Main results
-In the following figure are shown the results based on accuracy rate obtained from the evaluation of each researcher feature.
+In the following figures are shown the results based on accuracy rate obtained from the evaluation of each researcher feature.
 I considered projects from the Medicine, Dentistry and Veterinary Medicine areas.
 From each researcher I considered seven features and their variations.
 I found that research subject and publication history play a role in predicting productivity, and institution-based features were relevant when combined with other features.

 <img src="fc_medicine.png" width="450" height="250">
 <img src="fc_dentistry.png" width="450" height="250">